kcrca/pynecraft/docs/index.rst

 minecraft commands into a python (and hopefully pythonic) functions and types.
-For example, consider the ``fill`` command, which takes two sets of (x, y, z) coordinates, a block to fill with and some optional commands, such as whether to replace only certain kinds of blocks.
-Representing the coordinates as three-tuples is pretty normal in other packages, but how to handle the block type?
+For example, consider the ``fill`` command, which takes two sets of (x, y, z) coordinates, a block to fill with and some options, such as whether to replace only certain kinds of blocks.
+Representing the coordinates as three-tuples is pretty normal in python, but how to handle the block type?
 And the options?

-For the block type, you can use several different styles.
+For the block type, pynecraft lets you use several different styles.
 For simple blocks, you can just name the block:
 ::

     fill((1, 2, 3), (4, 5, 6), 'air')